retrontology/EmulationStation-BGM/README.md

 # EmulationStation BGM

-A smooth background music experience for EmulationStation, targeted to raspberry pi RetroPie setups.
+A smooth background music experience for EmulationStation, targeted to Retro Arena setups.